Working with Timestamps and Dates in PostgreSQL

 WHERE your_date_column BETWEEN '2024-01-01' AND '2024-12-31';

-You can also use comparison operators for more flexibility and precision:
+Or use comparison operators for more precision:

 SELECT *